hologramber/hologramber.github.io/content/bytes/2016-08-01-tucker-davis-tools/index.md

 title: "Tucker Davis Utilities"
 date: 2016-08-01
 linkimg: "linktdt.png"
-short: "Various integraitons with TDT neurophysiology hardware: cable integrity test suite, tank extractor, Lego connector."
+short: "Various integrations with TDT neurophysiology hardware: cable integrity test suite, tank extractor, Lego connector."
 tags: ["archive", "science", "project"]
 draft: false
 ---
-TuckerDavis Technologies, or TDT, is a provider of neurophysiology hardware and software solutions used in a variety of research applications.
+Tucker-Davis Technologies, or TDT, is a provider of neurophysiology hardware and software solutions used in a variety of research applications.
 Their hardware includes amplifiers, filters, electrodes, and other components that allow for the real-time recording of electrical activity from the brain and other parts of the nervous system.
-These are a series of tools, fun projects, and software packages used for working within the TDT environment.
+This is a series of tools, fun projects, and software packages used for working within the TDT environment.

-## TuckerDavis + Lego Mindstorms NXT Connection
+## Tucker-Davis + Lego Mindstorms NXT Connection

 https://github.com/hologramber/tdt-nxt-connection